Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 • Reduced Personal Accomplishment: Employees may feel that despite working hard, they are not achieving what they should, which leads to feeling like they’re less competent and not good enough.

-Job Demands-Resources (JD-R), a 2006 model offers an informative framework for understanding burnout, especially in professions like IT where there’s usually a high stress.
+Job Demands-Resources (JD-R), a 2006 model, offers an informative framework for understanding burnout, especially in professions like IT, where there’s usually high stress.
 This model explains that burnout happens when an occupation's cognitive and emotional demands, such as the workload or emotional strain, are unbalanced with job resources like support, autonomy, or feedback.
 The imbalance causes energy exhaustion and individuals to step away from work mentally.

 Triggers in the IT Workplace